|

 If students can learn that lesson in elementary school, there may be a chance for democracy.

-And it the Times reporter had bothered to identify the senators who killed the bill, those of us who are already voting could remember to do something about it as the next election.
+And if the Times reporter had bothered to identify the senators who killed the bill, those of us who are already voting could remember to do something about it as the next election.

 Roger Lippman, Seattle